ghdna/athena-express/README.md

 ## Synopsis

-athena-express makes it easier to execute SQL queries on Amazon Athena and returns the response in a neatly formatted JSON array.
+athena-express makes it easier to execute SQL queries on Amazon Athena by chaining together a bunch of methods in the AWS SDK.
+This allows you to execute SQL queries **AND** fetch JSON results in the same synchronous call - well suited for web applications.

 It's lightweight (~4KB uncompressed) and has zero dependencies.

-Example:
+##### Example:
 ![athena-express example](https://pbs.twimg.com/media/Dkne8s0U0AA4xwd.png)

 ## Motivation